Aster family (Asteraceae)

 Cultivation: The preference is partial sun, mesic to dry conditions, and soil containing clay-loam or rocky-loam.
 Decaying organic material is beneficial to growth and helps to retain moisture.
 Like other woodland asters, this species often leans over to one side when it flowers.

 Range & Habitat: The native Many-Rayed Aster is largely restricted to west-central and south-west Illinois, where it is uncommon to occasional (see Distribution Map).
 Elsewhere in the state, it is absent.
 This species is endemic to the mid-section of the United States, where it is found primarily in Arkansas, Missouri, and Illinois.
-Habitats include upland oak woodlands, upland oak savannas, thinly wooded bluffs along major rivers, partially shaded cliffs, rocky thickets, and various kinds of glades (limestone, sandstone, chert, etc.).
+Habitats include upland oak woodlands, upland oak savannas, thinly wooded bluffs along major rivers, partially shaded cliffs, rocky ledges, and various kinds of glades (limestone, sandstone, chert, etc.).
 This aster is fairly conservative ecologically, but it will adapt to minor levels of disturbance and probably benefits from occasional wildfires.

 Faunal Associations: The nectar and pollen of the flowers attract a variety of insects, including long-tongued bees, short-tongued bees, Syrphid flies, bee flies, and small- to medium-sized butterflies.
 A specialist pollinator of asters is the bee Andrena simplex.
 Many insects feed on various parts of asters (leaves, flowerheads, stems, etc.), including the caterpillars of the butterflies Chlosyne nycteis (Silvery Checkerspot) and Phyciodes tharos (Pearl Crescent); other species are listed in the Moth Table (moths & butterflies) and the Insect Table (primarily aphids, leaf beetles, & plant bugs).
 The Ruffed Grouse and Wild Turkey feed on the leaves, flowerheads, and seeds of asters (especially those species occurring in woodlands and savannas).
 Mammals feeding on asters include the White-Tailed Deer (foliage), Cottontail Rabbit (foliage), and White-Footed Mouse (seeds).
 Asters help to provide cover for wildlife.